kizniche/Mycodo/docs/Supported-Inputs.md

 - Default Value: 120
 - Description: The maximum age (seconds) of the measurement to use

-#### Actions
+#### Commands

 ##### A one-point calibration can be performed.
 Enter the solution's mV, set the probe in the solution, then press Calibrate.
 You can also clear the currently-saved calibration by pressing Clear Calibration.
+Status messages will be set to the Daemon Log, accessible from Config -> Mycodo Logs -> Daemon Log.

 ##### Calibration Solution mV